tueimage/lung-nodule-msc-2018/README.md

 In this github the code I developed during my master thesis is given.
 The purpose of this code is to detect nodules in a CT scan and subsequently to classify them as being benign, malignant or metastases.
 At the moment only the classification code is completely finished for use, the detection part will follow soon.

 ## Data preperation
-The code for classification is found in the folder named this way.
-The data first has to be preprocessed, then crops around the nodules have to be made and at last feature extraction takes place.
-The three scripts are combined in one as: DataPreparationCombined, however for troubleshooting the individual files are available as well.
+The code for dataprepration is found in the folder named this way.
+The data first has to be preprocessed (_Preprocessing.py_), then crops around the nodules have to be made (_CreateNodulesCrops.py_) and at last feature extraction takes place (_FeaturesExtraction.py_).
+The three scripts are combined in one as: _DataPreparationCombined_, however for troubleshooting the individual files are available as well.

 During development of the code I used the package Radio, which is a package specifically for using CT scans & annotations for detection algorithms, and I added my own code to this package in the file CTImagesCustomBatch.
 There are a few points which should be noticed when using the code, dependent on the data: